Patrick4Ndolo/alx-system_engineering-devops/0x0B-ssh/README.md

-    Name of the created private key must be school Number of bits in the created key to be created 4096 The created key must be protected by the passphrase betty
+    Name of the created private key must be school Number of bits in the created key to be created 4096 The created key must be protected by the passphrase betty This script uses the ssh-keygen command to create an RSA key pair.
+The -t option specifies the type of key to be created, in this case rsa.
+The -b option specifies the number of bits in the key, which is 4096 in this case.
+The -f option specifies the filename of the private key to be created, which is school.
+Finally, the -N option specifies the passphrase to protect the private key, which is betty."

+When you run this script, it will create two files in the current directory: school (the private key) and school.pub (the public key).
+The private key will be protected by the passphrase betty.

 Example: